 Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

-The previous chapter shrank each token's key-value (KV) footprint with Multi-Query Attention (MQA) and Grouped-Query Attention (GQA).
-This chapter keeps that smaller cache from wasting memory as variable-length requests enter and leave a serving batch.
+Multi-Query Attention (MQA) and Grouped-Query Attention (GQA) shrink each token's key-value (KV) footprint.
+Serving still has to keep that smaller cache from wasting memory as variable-length requests enter and leave a batch.

-When a commerce assistant answers a shopper's question, it has to remember the entire conversation: cart history, product details, refund policy, delivery ETA, and support messages.
+When a coding assistant answers a repository question, it has to remember the system instructions, open files, failing test output, issue context, and previous tool results.
 Each new token the model generates would require re-reading that whole history from scratch if it didn't have a way to remember what it already computed.

 Managing this memory efficiently is central to LLM serving.
 PagedAttention, introduced with vLLM, borrows ideas from operating-system paging to reduce fragmentation and pack active request state more tightly.[1]

-This article builds on two ideas from earlier in the curriculum.
+Two earlier ideas matter here.
 First, Transformer self-attention: the model computes Query, Key, and Value vectors to decide which earlier tokens matter for the current token.[2]
 Second, autoregressive generation: the model produces one token at a time, and each new token can attend to every token that came before it.
-If those prerequisites are fresh, the rest of this article follows naturally.
+If those prerequisites are fresh, the rest follows naturally.

 Without a KV cache, generating each new token is like re-reading the entire conversation from scratch every time you want to say one more sentence.
 The KV cache is like keeping a running notebook: each time you process a token, you jot down a summary (Key) and the relevant content (Value).
 When the next token needs to reference earlier context, you flip through the notebook instead of re-reading everything.
 The notebook grows with each token, which is why memory management matters so much.